Symphony in White, No. 1: The White Girl was probably started in 1861, signed in 1862, repaired and probably reworked in 1872. 1

-The painting was rejected by the Royal Academy in April 1862, and instead shown at a recently opened gallery at 14 Berners Street, which was run by Matthew Somerville Morgan (1839-1890).
-10 Fantin-Latour was stunned to hear of the rejection of the White Girl, writing to Edwin Edwards (1823-1879): 'Je ne sais pourquoi l'on a refusé le tableau de Whistler, il y avait de grandes qualités.
+Whistler's mother congratulated him on completing his work, 'how pleased I am to hear that you finished the two in time to present at the Royal Academy.
+Your mother is satisfied even if they are not hung this year.'
+10 The painting was rejected by the Royal Academy.
+Fantin-Latour was stunned to hear of its rejection, and wrote to Edwin Edwards (1823-1879): 'Je ne sais pourquoi l'on a refusé le tableau de Whistler, il y avait de grandes qualités.
 Je l'ai vu travaillant et l'ai suivi pendant tous les progrès.
 Whistler m'a montré un coté que je ne lui connaissais pas, la persistance, le volonté.'
 11

 According to the Pennells, 'He fell ill before the end of the winter.
 Miss Chapman says he was poisoned by the white lead he used in the picture.
 Her brother, a doctor, recommended a journey to the Pyrenees.'
 12 In the Basses Pyrenees, Whistler stayed in Guéthary, whence in November 1862 he wrote to Fantin-Latour that he ought to return to London to 'finir … la Fille blanche pour le salon à Paris.'
 13 In December, Whistler and the painting were in London, but Whistler still planned to 'carry the White Girl to the Salon.'
 14

-1863: On 16 March Whistler told G. A. Lucas that he was 'touching the painting up a little' for the Salon, and likewise, on 20 March, told James Anderson Rose (1819-1890), 'I am finishing The White Girl for the Salon in Paris and it ought to go off on Monday - so that I should be painting at it until late in the evening.'
-15 On 23 March Whistler asked if he could unpack and frame it for the exhibition in Fantin-Latour's studio: 'J'apporte "La Fille Blanche" - ! puis-je dérouler ma toile et l'encadrer dans ton atelier, que nous puissions la voir ensemble avant de l'envoyer au Salon?'
-16 However, it was rejected at the Salon, and, instead, shown in the Salon des Refusés.
+1863: On Monday 16 March Whistler told G. A. Lucas that he was 'touching the painting up a little' for the Salon, and likewise, on 20 March, told James Anderson Rose (1819-1890), 'I am finishing The White Girl for the Salon in Paris and it ought to go off on Monday - so that I should be painting at it until late in the evening.'
+15 But instead he showed the painting in The Artists' and Amateur's Conversazione at Willis's Rooms in St James Square on Thursday, 26 March.
+He proposed to take the canvas to Paris on the following Sunday, and had asked if he could unpack and frame it in Fantin-Latour's studio: 'J'apporte "La Fille Blanche" - ! puis-je dérouler ma toile et l'encadrer dans ton atelier, que nous puissions la voir ensemble avant de l'envoyer au Salon?'
+16 On 1 May Fantin-Latour reported that it had been rejected at the Salon; instead, it was shown in the Salon des Refusés.
 17

 1864: P. Hardy-Alan (fl.
 1860-1903) retained the picture in Paris until at least February 1864 as surety for certain of Whistler's debts, although these, according to Whistler, were 'une bagatelle' that he would settle easily when he came to Paris.
 18